byjg/php-uri/README.md

 ## Custom methods

-This class is fully compliant with the PSR UriInterface (PSR-7) but implement some useful extra methods (interface \ByJG\Util\CustomUriInterface):
+This class is fully compliant with the PSR UriInterface (PSR-7), but it implements some useful extra methods in the interface \ByJG\Util\CustomUriInterface:

 - getUsername()
 - getPassword()